Fr\"oberg's Theorem, vertex splittability and higher independence complexes: Introduction

 This paper is organised as follows.
 In \Cref{preliminaries} we recall the relevant graph theory and Stanley-Reisner theory.
 In \Cref{vertex spllitable}, we use the notion of vertex splittable ideals to give our first proof of Theorem \ref{maintheorem}.
 In \Cref{Betti numbers} we deduce results about the graded Betti numbers of $I_r(G)$ for some families of graphs $G$.
 In \Cref{collapsibility} we provide an alternative proof to Theorem \ref{maintheorem} that uses tools from topological combinatorics.
 Finally, in \Cref{conrem} we outline some questions for future research.

-{\bf Acknowledgements.} Priyavrat Deshpande is partially supported by a grant from the Infosys Foundation.
-Amit Roy thanks the Department of Atomic Energy, Government of India, for postdoctoral research fellowship.
+{\bf Acknowledgements.} The authors would like to thank the referee for a quick and careful reading and for some helpful suggestions; especially for suggesting to use the Hilbert series for computations of Betti numbers in \Cref{Betti numbers} of the paper.
+Priyavrat Deshpande and Amit Roy are partially supported by a grant from the Infosys Foundation.
 Anurag Singh is partially supported by the Start-up Research Grant SRG/2022/000314 from SERB, DST, India.
 Van Tuyl’s research is partially supported by NSERC Discovery Grant 2019-05412.